A one stop guide to Advanced Paediatric training in Victoria

 Staffing in the Unit

-• 18.5 FTE for HMO's and Registrars sharing the JMS roster
+• 20 FTE for HMO's and Registrars sharing the JMS roster (NMO roster)

 • 14 Neonatal Consultants

-• Each Registrar will have a Consultant Neonatologist nominated to be his/her mentor/educational supervisor during their employment.
-Each Registrar will also be nominated a Neonatal Fellow mentor.
+• Each NMO will have a Consultant Neonatologist nominated to be his/her mentor/educational supervisor during their employment.
+Each NMO will also be nominated a Neonatal Fellow mentor.

 Roster and on-call

-• Registrar and HMO's work as part of a multidisciplinary team within the Neonatal Intensive and Special Care Nursery.
+• NMO's work as part of a multidisciplinary team within the Neonatal Intensive and Special Care Nursery.

-• The Registrars, supported by the neonatal fellows and consultants, attend high risk births and provide input for patients on the postnatal ward and babies born at the Royal Women's Hospital who return for assessment to the Women's Emergency Department.
+• The Neonatal Medical Officers, supported by the neonatal fellows and consultants, attend high risk births and provide input for patients on the postnatal ward and babies born at the Royal Women's Hospital who return for assessment to the Women's Emergency Department.

 • Neonatal Fellows are on site 24 hours per day to provide support and clinical assistance